piceaTech/node-gitlab-2-github/README.md

 ## Import limit

 Because Github has a limit of 5000 Api requests per hour one has to watch out that one doesn't get over this limit.
-I transfered one of my project with it ~ 300 issues with ~ 200 notes.
+I transferred one of my project with it ~ 300 issues with ~ 200 notes.
 This totals to some 500 objects excluding commits which are imported through githubs importer.
 I never got under 3800 remaining requests (while testing it two times in one hour).

 So the rule of thumb should be that one can import a repo with ~ 2500 issues without a problem.

 ## Bugs

-### issue migration fail
+### Issue migration fail

-See section 'useReplacementIssuesForCreationFails' above!
+See section 'useReplacementIssuesForCreationFails' above for more infos!
+One reason seems to be some error with `Octokit` (error message snippet: https://pastebin.com/3VNUNYLh)

 ### Milestone refs and issue refs